local-projects/ofxApp/ReadMe.md

 {
 ...
 	"Content":{
 		"JsonSources":{
-			"CooperHewitt" : { //content ID - this is whatever you want to name that content source.
+			"MuseumObjects" : { //content ID - this is whatever you want to name that content source.
-				"url" : "http://uri.cat/LP/ch_small.json", //API endpoint or local JSON file "jsonDownloadDir": "CH_JsonDownloads", //where to store the downloaded JSON "assetsLocation": "CH_assets",  //where the assets for each obj in the JSON will be stored "shouldSkipObjectPolicyTests" : false  //set this to true to avoid the object cleanup according to the policies },
+				"url" : "http://uri.cat/LP/MuseumObjects.json", //API endpoint or local JSON file "jsonDownloadDir": "MuseumObject_JsonDownloads", //where to store the downloaded JSON "assetsLocation": "MuseumObject_assets",  //where the assets for each obj in the JSON will be stored "shouldSkipObjectPolicyTests" : false  //set this to true to avoid the object cleanup according to the policies },
-			"CWRU" : { //another content source's contentID "url" : "file://testJson/cwru.json",
+			"Artists" : { //another content source's contentID "url" : "file://testJson/Artists.json",
-				"jsonDownloadDir": "CWRU_JsonDownloads",
+				"jsonDownloadDir": "Artists_JsonDownloads",
-				"assetsLocation": "CWRU_assets",
+				"assetsLocation": "Artists_assets",
 				"shouldSkipObjectPolicyTests" : false
 			}
 		}
 	}